Skip to Content

 Like any email, it’s more likely to get read when someone is in front of their computer.
 Avoid sending the newsletter first thing in the morning or at the very end of the day.
 Usually mid-morning is a good time to send emails as it gives your team plenty of time to see that day, even if they are tied up in a meeting when you first send it.

 4.)
-Track email metrics
+Track employee email metrics

 The best way to see if enough people are engaging with your newsletters is to actually track the performance of them.
 If you see a post that performs better or worse than your expectations, then you can dig into it a little more and try to figure out why.
 A good rule of thumb is that it’s hard to improve what you can’t measure…but the good news is, newsletters are pretty easy to measure.
 (Especially when you use Workshop.)

-Screenshot of newsletter analytics
+email newsletter analytics example

 5.)
 Add some personality